Carl Bildt: Work in private sector

+He left his positions on all these boards upon becoming foreign minister in October 2006.
+Under public scrutiny, he sold his stock holdings in Vostok Nafta.
+Criticism mounted as he assumed public office given the potential conflict of interest with his previous business dealings.
+He was briefly investigated for bribery as a result of his role with Vostok Nafta.

 Bosnian war mediator criticisms

-Though decorated for his services in the Bosnian conflict and its immediate aftermath by Great Britain, France, and Germany, his mediation of the conflict and aftermath was castigated as well as celebrated.
+EU member states including United Kingdom, France, and Germany, celebrated his mediation of the conflict and the aftermath.
+Over time, his role in the conflict has been interpreted in both a negative and positive light.

-Bildt opposed any military intervention and criticized the former British prime minister Margaret Thatcher in 1993 for calling NATO to intervene against the Bosnian Serb forces, which led to the Sunday Times describing Bildt and other EU leaders as "robotic political pygmies" and their acceptance of the ongoing genocide as "shameful".
+Bildt opposed any military intervention and criticised the former British prime minister Margaret Thatcher in 1993 for calling NATO to intervene against the Bosnian Serb forces, which led to The Sunday Times describing Bildt and other EU leaders as "robotic political pygmies" and their acceptance of the ongoing genocide as "shameful".

 Following Bildt's appointment as the EU special envoy to Yugoslavia, Tom Warrick from the Coalition for International Justice described Bildt as "dangerously misinformed about his own job description" and largely ignorant about the region.
-The New York Times criticized Bildt for a nonchalant attitude towards the Srebrenica genocide when over 8,000 Bosniaks were killed, and described him as being burdened with a reputation for accepting Bosnian Serb claims of good behavior at face value and overlooking evidence of atrocities against civilians.
+The New York Times criticised Bildt for a nonchalant attitude towards the Srebrenica genocide when over 8,000 Bosniaks were killed, and described him as being burdened with a reputation for accepting Bosnian Serb claims of good behavior at face value and overlooking evidence of atrocities against civilians.